DelazJ/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

 |basic| |FA| Basic Map Composition
 -------------------------------------------------------------------------------

-In this example, the composition was already the way we wanted it.
+In this example, the composition is already the way we want it.
 Ensure that yours is as well.

 #.
 In the :guilabel:`Print Layout` window, right-click and select :guilabel:`Page
-   Properties...` to open the corresponding panel;
+   Properties...` to open the corresponding panel.
 #.
-Check that the values under :menuselection:`Paper Size` are set to the following:
+Check that the values under :guilabel:`Paper Size` are set to the following:

    * :guilabel:`Size`: ``A4``
    * :guilabel:`Orientation`: ``Landscape``

 #.
 Activate the :guilabel:`Layout` panel, check whether the :guilabel:`Export
-   resolution` is set to ``300 dpi``
+   resolution` is set to ``300 dpi``.

 Now you've got the page layout the way you wanted it, but this page is still blank.
 It clearly lacks a map.
 Let's fix that!